My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 The first black people I met were a family she took into our home in 1973 at a time when Palisades Park was overwhelmingly white and Catholic.
 They were from nearby Newark, which was still recovering from the race riots that claimed 26 lives there in 1967.

 I climbed into mom’s bed afterward and slid my little body under the warm covers beside her.
-Carol's hazel eyes fluttered opened after a few seconds, just long enough to take in both me and the clock on the bedside table.
+Carol's hazel eyes fluttered open after a few seconds, just long enough to take in both me and the clock on the bedside table.

 “Mom,” I said, shaking her awake.
 “Mom.”